All About Istanbul

 Baghdad Avenue is one of the most trendy shopping and dining place here, many cafeterias are full of locals and young people enjoying their life.
 Moda neighborhood is also famous for its restaurants and cafeterias.
 Kalamis and Fenerbahce neighborhoods have a nice marina and several yacht clubs, and there is a huge stadium of Fenerbahce soccer team here as well.

-Haydarpasa Train Station, built in 1906 in the Prussian architectural style, is connecting Istanbul to the east of Turkey by railways.
+Haydarpasa Train Station, built in 1906 in the Prussian neo-classical architectural style, was once the gateway to the East.
 It was the last stop of the Istanbul-Baghdad railway.
 Next to the station, there is the commercial harbor of the city with many cranes and silos.
 Selimiye army barracks in Harem neighborhood and the Marmara high school are the most impressive buildings from late Ottoman period, besides Haydarpasa station.
 During the Crimean War in the 19th century, Florence Nightingale served at Selimiye as a nurse and today her room is preserved as a museum.
+There is a British cemetary nearby, dedicated to British soldiers who lost their lives during the Crimean War.

 Karacaahmet is a large Muslim cemetery in this part of the city, near Uskudar district.